 - Permaculture Design Certification

 Permaculture Design is an attempt to rethink and redesign every aspect of human endeavor in terms of sustainability.
-In this course, you will learn about the principles, ethics, and scientific reasoning that guides permaculture design, along with how to apply it to homes, cities, and natural landscapes.
-Students will engage with concepts and strategies for building soil health, maximizing water efficiency, and increasing biodiversity through integrated plant dynamics and agroforestry, along with participating in workshops related to mushroom cultivation and fermentation sciences.
+In this course, you will learn about the principles, ethics, and scientific reasoning that guides permaculture design, along with how to apply it to homes, cities, and natural landscapes to increase energy efficiency.
+Students will engage with concepts and strategies for building soil health, maximizing water efficiency, and increasing biodiversity to foster the creation of diverse, resilient ecological systems.
 The course will culminate in a final comprehensive design project involving a real client, where you will work to perform site analysis and develop practical solutions for real-world design challenges.
 Upon successful completion of the course, students earn an internationally recognized Permaculture Design Certificate.